 But determined to make this new land Home, I learned to look past the strangeness and unpleasantness.
 (Grateful, of course, that I wasn’t forced to eat everything!)

-You know, Solomon was right.
+And you know, Solomon was right.
 Nothing is new.
 It’s already been seen or done somewhere, by someone.
 But if we accept them, all the new things under our own sun (no matter where we are), can teach us a lot, broaden our horizons, and help us grow!

 Because even storm clouds can have silver linings — if we but look for them!